Before your visit, consider the following:

 Ask the patient’s permission to visit.

 Many patients love visits, but others may not have the energy to entertain guests.
 When you do visit, don’t overstay your welcome.
 Your loved one is there to heal.
 Your presence may distract him or her from this focus.

 Check in with the nursing station when you arrive.

 The patient’s condition may have changed in a short time, banning visitors.
 Ensure nothing has changed that requires special precautions for visitors.
 To keep up with the patient and inform out-of-town relatives, consider using free, personalized websites that connect family and friends during a serious health event (e.g., www.caringbridge.org

 Sanitize the bottom of your purse or bag, as well as your shoes.

 To keep your purse clean, use a hook to keep it off the floor.
-If you can, put it in a washing machine or turn it inside out and wipe off any excess debris.
 For both purses and shoes, use a sanitizer to wipe the exterior surfaces daily.
 Germs and bacteria can cling to your purse or shoes every time they make contact with the ground.
 You could bring these unwanted guests into your loved one’s hospital room or into your home.